iifl-logo

 18. STATUTORY AUDITORS:

 M/s.
-Mahesh Udhwani and Associates, Chartered Accountants (FRN No.: 129738W) were appointed as Statutory Auditors from the conclusion of Annual General Meeting held on August 30, 2019 for the term of 5 years.
-It is proposed to reappoint M/s.
-Mahesh Udhwani and Associates, Chartered Accountants (FRN No.: 129738W) as statutory auditors of the Company for Second Term to hold office till the conclusion of the 20th Annual General Meeting to be held in first proviso to Section 139 of the Act.
+Mahesh Udhwani and Associates, Chartered Accountants (FRN No.: 129738W) were appointed as Statutory Auditors for the term of 5 years from the conclusion of 15th Annual General Meeting held in year 2024 in his Second Term to hold office till the conclusion of the 20th Annual General Meeting to be held in 2029 pursuant to Section 139 of the Act.

 19. CORPORATE SOCIAL RESPONSIBILITY (CSR):